siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 u+v.
 $$

-When upper-case ultrareals are added, the operation is lifted from the joined inner states:
+When upper-case ultrareals are added, the definition uses the joined inner
+states:

 $$
 \boxed{